5pence/unicornAttractor/readme.md

 ##### Testing

 The apps inside the project do have some basic testing functions that I ran whilst building it.
+I started off by testing the model creation functions.

+Upon checking those I ran tests that checked the business logic of my views.

+The ticket app was tested by using Django's Test Client class.
+I tested registration forms password mismatching, checking successful registering redirected the user.

+I also checked for ticket creation and voting, the business logic that stops a user from voting for the same ticket twice.
+I also tested a ticket being voted for twice (once by two different users) and this highest ticket bug showing on the graph page.

+I tested the business logic of the ticket create page: once entering no data into the form that validation messages would be returned.
+I also tested that upon entering successfully the ticket was created and user was redirected to the tickets page with the new ticket present on the tickets page.

+It is impossible to test at 100% coverage so I followed the Pareto principle (80/20 rule) which I believe I achieved.
+Most of my testing is done in the Tickets's app tests.py while other tests are present in the Users app tests.py

 Upon it being live I asked people on the Code Institute's Slack channels to test it and provide feedback.
 I received positive feedback with only an indication that I may want to change the layout to use container instead of container-fluid.
 I did try that but I prefer the full width of container-fluid so I kept it like that.

-As all the forms have been extended from Django's models all the validation is built in.
+I concentrated on logic and functionality with the project, I have no desire to be a designer!
+That said I kept my design to be usable and simple to navigate with readable font faces and breathable spacing (i.e. negative space).

+As the site is built with a responsive design it works for mobiles and I have checked it on iPhones 6 to X, Samsung Galaxys, iPads (mini to pro), Google's Pixel 2 and 3.
+I also tested it on various browsers.